USS Thor: USS Vanadis, 1945–1946

 Vanadis (AKA-49) was laid down on 18 April 1945 under a Maritime Commission contract (MC hull 1910) at Providence, Rhode Island, by the Walsh-Kaiser Co., Inc. and launched on 8 June 1945 sponsored by Mrs. J. Henry Gill.
-The ship was named after 76 Freia, a minor planet.
-Vanadis is an alternative poetic name for Freia, the Germanic goddess of love and beauty.
+Like most ships of its class, the ship was named for a minor planet (asteroid), 240 Vanadis or 76 Freia (Vanadis is an alternative poetic name for Freia, the Germanic goddess of love and beauty).
 The Navy acquired the ship on 9 July 1945 with commissioning the same day.

 Following shakedown out of Hampton Roads, Vanadis arrived at Newport, Rhode Island, on 4 August and began shuttling back and forth between that port and Hampton Roads.
 In mid-December, the attack cargo ship headed for the Gulf of Mexico.
 After visiting Mobile, Alabama; Gulfport, Mississippi; and Jacksonville, Florida, she arrived at Boston.
 On 6 February, she reported to the Commandant, 1st Naval District, for inactivation.
 Vanadis was placed out of commission on 27 March 1946.
 Her name was struck from the Navy List on 5 June 1946; and, on 2 July, she was transferred to the Maritime Commission.